 DOCUMENT.
-The meaning and effect of a substitute decision-making document and the authority of the decision maker is determined by the law of the jurisdiction indicated in the substitute decision-making document and, in the absence of an indication of jurisdiction, by the law of the jurisdiction in which the substitute decision-making document was executed.
+The meaning and effect of a substitute decision-making document and the authority of the decision maker is determined by the law of the jurisdiction indicated in the

+- substitute decision-making document and, in the absence of an indication of jurisdiction, by the - 2 law of the jurisdiction in which the substitute decision-making document was executed.

-11 Comment
+3 Comment

 This section provides that the meaning and effect of a substitute decision-making document is to be determined by the law under which it was created.
 Section 4 recognizes that a substitute decision-making document created in another jurisdiction may be subject to different default rules.
 For example, a decision maker with authority over insurance transactions may have authority to change beneficiary designations under the default rules of one jurisdiction but not so under the rules of another.
 See Unif.
 Power of Atty.
 Act § 107 cmt.
 (2006) (providing additional examples of common differences among power of attorney default rules).
 Likewise, the scope of authority under health care power of attorney and proxy statutes varies by jurisdiction.
-See Charles P. Sabatino, The Evolution of Health Care Advance Planning Law and Policy, 88 Milbank Q. 211, 221 (2010) (noting, for example, differences in statutory limitations on a decision maker's authority to consent to withholding of artificial nutrition and hydration or the performance of extraordinary procedures such as sterilization, abortion, and psychosurgery).
-Section 4 clarifies that an individual's intended grant of authority will be neither enlarged nor narrowed by virtue of the decision maker using the substitute decision-making document in a different jurisdiction.
+See Charles P. Sabatino, The Evolution of Health Care Advance Planning Law and Policy, 88 Milbank Q. 211, 221 (2010).
+Statutes or the common law in a jurisdiction may also impose public policy limits on a decision maker's scope of authority in certain contexts or for certain medical procedures.
+Examples include decisions on behalf of pregnant patients and consent to forgo procedures such as artificially supplied nutrition and hydration or to perform extraordinary procedures such as sterilization and psychosurgery.
+Id.
+Section 4 clarifies that an individual's intended grant of authority will not be enlarged by virtue of the decision maker using the substitute decision-making document in a different jurisdiction.